 Sounds like a fun adventure, doesn’t it?

-Climbing might be one of the most adventurous things to do in Los Glaciares national park – right along with the whitewater rafting.
+Climbing might be one of the most adventurous things to do in Los Glaciares national park – right along with whitewater rafting.

 If you are up for it, though, head over to El Chalten, where some of the most notable peaks of the park are.
 There are climbs that are accessible to beginners and some that are very advanced.

-Cerro Vespignani, for example, is one of the peaks that is good for intermediate climbers and can be used for an introduction to glacier climbing.
+Cerro Vespignani, for example, is one of the peaks that is good for intermediate climbers and can be used as an introduction to glacier climbing.
 The ascent can be done in basically any weather.
 Plus, unlike other peaks, it can be done as a full day trip instead of multi-day.

 Cerro Solo is another peak to climb, and it’s already a lot more difficult.
 It takes 3 days to reach the top.
 On the first and last days, you hike out of El Chalten and around Mount Fitz Roy, and the second day is for ascending the peak itself.